 - What if your teen has learning disabilities in Wilderness Therapy?

 - Questions to ask admissions about wilderness therapy.

 - Keeping teens safe in the wilderness in winter.

 - Click on the Wilderness Therapy blog category

 - Listen to the podcast Stories from the Field: Demystifying Wilderness Therapy

 Wilderness Therapy programs have evolved, they are evolving and there is a history to the field that is not blameless.
 The profession has transformed from a small tribe of peers battling to live a frontier lifestyle and much more oriented toward individual psychological intervention, group awareness training and personal empowerment.
 Be an informed consumer and find out from professional consultants and ask the wilderness therapy program directly what their history is.

 About the Author

-Andrew Powell, MBA, co-owner of Elements Wilderness and Elements Traverse (UT) assisted in the writing/fact checking for this blog.
-Will White, Ph.D, co-owner of Summit Achievement (ME) and podcast host of ‘Demystifying Wilderness Therapy’ assisted.
-They are both advertisers on the website.
+Andrew Powell, MBA, co-owner of Elements Wilderness and Elements Traverse (UT) assisted in the writing/fact-checking for this blog.
+Will White, Ph.D., co-owner of Summit Achievement (ME) and podcast host of ‘Demystifying Wilderness Therapy’ assisted.
+Ryan Walton, admissions and marketing for Redcliff Ascent Wilderness Therapy.
+All three of these contributors are advertisers on the website.